Cafeterias or Chef Schools? Getting Students into the Scriptures

 Timothy L. Carver

-Timothy L. Carver is serving as a seminary principal in Ogden, Utah.
+Timothy L. Carver was serving as a seminary principal in Ogden, Utah when this was written.

 Perhaps Church Educational System teachers are like good mothers.
 We always want to have a nice hot meal ready for our students when they arrive.
 But sooner or later a good mom realizes that someday her children will be on their own and will need to know how to cook for themselves.

 Leaders of The Church of Jesus Christ of Latter-day Saints and of the Church Educational System have long encouraged us not only to provide lessons that are ready to be eaten but also to help our students learn how to cook on their own.
 President Howard W. Hunter taught: